 Both 50mm flue outlet terminal and 50mm air inlet terminal are supplied and are illustrated in Figure 2.8.1.
 Both terminals are identical.
-If 75mm terminals are required these can be obtained from your Keston Boilers stockist.
-Request part numbers C.17.2.26.00.0 (terminals) and C.17.2.00.60.0 (50 to 75 adapters).
+The flue and air terminals must be fitted to the appropriate duct using solvent weld adhesive.
+If 75mm terminals are required these can be obtained from your Keston Boilers stockist. part Request numbers C.17.2.26.00.0 (terminals) and C.17.2.00.60.0 (50 to 75 adapters).